kedacore/keda-docs/content/docs/2.0/scalers/ibm-mq.md

         name: ibmmq-consumer-trigger
 ```

-### Authentication Parameters

-TriggerAuthentication CRD is used to connect and authenticate to IBM MQ:
   **Parameter list**
   - `host`: REQUIRED - IBM MQ Queue Manager Admin REST Endpoint.
 Example URI endpoint structure on IBM cloud `https://example.mq.appdomain.cloud/ibmmq/rest/v2/admin/action/qmgr/QM/mqsc`
   - `queueManager`: REQUIRED - Name of the queue manager from which messages will be consumed